Talents Showcased As Careers At High School Symposiums - PembinaValleyOnline.com

 "It's a bit stressful, but it's fun," says GVC student, Indigo Wiebe.

 Career Symposiums took place around the Pembina Valley this week, giving students the chance to see what kind of direction they might want to take after graduation.
-Although it can be daunting, many students already have an idea of where the future could take them.
+Although it can be daunting, many students already have an idea ofwhere the future could take them.

 Charlie Siler is a guidance counsellor at NPC.
 "We start planning the event in spring of the year . . . we're really excited we get to bring down lots of exhibitors from businesses to government agencies, to post-secondary institutions.
 It makes for a great day and lots of exposure for our students."